Serving citizens and parliamentarians for 50 years

 2006 – New powers

-In 2006, the Québec Ombudsman was given another mandate that had belonged to the Protecteur des usagers in the past—that of ensuring that the rights of the people who use the health and social services network are upheld by handling their complaints mainly at the second level of recourse.
+In 2006, the Québec Ombudsman was given another mandate that had belonged to another ombudsman organization in the past.
+This consisted of ensuring that the rights of the people who use the health and social services network are upheld by handling their complaints, mainly at the second level.